H. F. Ahmanson & Co.

 H.F.
 Ahmanson & Co. was a California holding company named after Howard F. Ahmanson Sr. It was best known as the parent of Home Savings of America, once one of the largest savings and loan associations in the United States.

 Early history

-Howard Fieldstead Ahmanson, the company's founder, was born in Omaha, Nebraska on July 1, 1906.
+Howard Fieldstad Ahmanson, the company's founder, was born in Omaha, Nebraska on July 1, 1906.

 Considered by his father to be a genius by the age of five, Ahmanson founded the H.F.
 Ahmanson company in 1927, before graduating from the University of Southern California.
 Ahmanson's company specialized in casualty insurance and quickly became the largest underwriter in California.
 During the Great Depression, the company prospered by dealing with foreclosures.
 Ahmanson once remarked that he felt like an undertaker: "the worse it got, the better it was for me."

 In 1943, Ahmanson bought control of Omaha-based National American Insurance Company.
 His father had previously owned National American, but the Ahmanson family had lost control of it after his father's death in 1925.